clarence-chew/VARiPy/docs/DeveloperGuide.md

 "audioNode = pitchShift(audioNode);" # do pitch shift last
 "audioNode.connect(context.destination);" # connect to destination
 ```
+- Make all the settings work, removing the config file
+- Make a .bat or .sh file to start the application
+- Split controllers somehow to avoid the multiple-initialization problem?
+  - The multiple-initialization problem appears because Tkinter components are constructed from outside in, but naturally objects are built from inside-out.
+  - Plan: Write a wrapper for Tkinter to build from inside-out.
+Ignore problem.
+    - Current mitigating solution: Treat controllers as half-initialized.
+Firstly, the view is initialised, then the data.

 Important:
 - Tools to help edit remixes.